-Please bring with you your appointment letter, the purple questionnaire (completed) sent with your appointment letter and a cardigan or shawl to put over your shoulders.
+Please bring with you your appointment letter and a cardigan or shawl to put over your shoulders.
 If you can't speak English, please come with someone who can and bring some form of ID.

 Before your appointment, please call 020 3758 2024 if you have had a mammogram in the past six months, have breast implants, are pregnant or breastfeeding, require help standing, or if you have other special needs.

 During your appointment

 When you arrive, check in at the reception desk.
 Waiting times are usually short and most women are seen within 15 minutes of their stated appointment time.

 Please note that medical students may be present for some appointments.
 If you do not wish to have them in the room please let the nurse or doctor know and the students will be asked to step outside.

 You should allow an hour for your appointment, but most women will be ready to leave within 30 minutes.
 On arrival at the breast screening unit, you will be met by a radiographer who will confirm your appointment.

 A radiographer will show you to a private cubicle and ask you to undress from the waist up.
 We recommend that you wear separates, i.e. a top and a skirt or trousers, which will enable you to do this more easily.
 Please note that we do not routinely provide gowns, so suggest that you bring a cardigan or shawl to put over your shoulders until you have your mammogram.
 You will be able to leave your clothes and personal items safely in the cubicle whilst you are having your mammogram.